 Hosseyn Xan Esma'il Zade

-He is the son of Esmai'l Xan, the Kamanche player of Qajar era.
-He was a Kamanche virtuoso and teached the instrument for many years.
-He cooperate as a soloist with Darvish Xan (the Persian Tar player) and Aref Ghazvini (poet and song composer).
+Hosseyn Esmai'l Zade (?-1941) is the son of Esmai'l Xan, the Kamanche player of Qajar era.
+He was a Kamanche virtuoso and taught the instrument for many years.
+He cooperated as a soloist in concerts with Darvish Xan (the Persian Tar player) and Aref Qazvini (poet and song composer).
+It is said that his skillfulness in playing the Kamanche in his era has the same status as Mirza Hosseyn-Qoli's in playing the Persian Tar or we can say that he is the most important figure in Kamanche in the last decades of Qajar era.
 He composed also beautiful pieces in "Reng" and "Pish Daramd" forms.
 Thanks to Pooyan Nassehpoor for this rare recording.